masak/workshop/PROMISE.md

       previously stored `$value`.
     * If in `REJECTED`, call `&onRejected` immediately, with the previously stored `$reason`.
+  Promise should be able to keep an arbitrary number of onFulfilled and onRejected callbacks, and call all of them when it's resolved.

 In other words, a `Promise` object is a kind of double pipe in which you can plan for a successful future or a future where things go south.
 And in the